kodabkr/SoaHub/readme.md

 - **Auto Place Units**
 - **Auto Upgrade Units**
 - **Config**: Save specified unit positions across instances and save config profiles, this is helpful in case you want to save a profile for events, boss rush, specific story mode maps, infinites, etc.
 - **Event**: Automatically handle Rifts and collect energy orbs dropped from enemies.
+The script will automatically load the saved profile when you select the config you'd like to use.

 ## Credits